Federal court issues preliminary injunction halting Trump administration’s ban of Chinese app WeChat

 The Trump administration had planned effectively to ban WeChat and fellow Chinese-owned app TikTok in the U.S. late Sunday by preventing them from appearing in mobile-phone app stores.

 But neither ban is set to proceed immediately after the court order and a separate decision Saturday by the Commerce Department to delay the TikTok ban until Sept.
-27 because the app’s owner is negotiating a possible deal to give Oracle Corp. oversight of U.S. user data.
+27 because the app’s owner is negotiating a possible deal to give Oracle oversight of U.S. user data.

 The Commerce Department did not respond immediately to a request for comment.